domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 I took bipolar medication last night to have a normal conversation and turn alien into English.
 (My philosophical paraphrase: My brain translates alien into English.) --Kanye West, American rapper and songwriter, in the documentary, Jeen-yuhs

 I man a de bush doctor. --Peter Tosh, Peter Tosh, Jamaican Musician

+Yesterday's weirdness is tomorrow's reason why. --Hunter S. Thompson, American Journalist and Author, in The Curse of Lono, 1983